-Research in big data at Georgia Tech involves many campus units — spanning colleges, departments, and individual labs.
-Together, these researchers work to create new collaborative opportunities, strengthen partnerships with industry and government, and maximize the societal impact of the transformative big data research conducted at Georgia Tech.
-Core areas of big data research conducted through Tech’s centers, labs, and programs include machine learning, high performance computing, data analytics, digital signal processing, modeling and simulation, optimization, and foundations that support advanced programming.
+Research in data science and visual analytics at Georgia Tech involves many campus units — spanning colleges, schools, and individual labs.
+Together, these researchers work to create new collaborative opportunities, strengthen partnerships with industry and government, and maximize the societal impact of the transformative data science research conducted at Georgia Tech.